Dule-martins/Writing-template/writing-template.md

 ## Introduction : Introduce your article

-## Prerequisites (applicable for tutorial): What is needed to follow along your article if it is a tutorial
+## Prerequisites (applicable for tutorial): What is needed to follow along your article if it is a tutorial/what is needed to setup cloudnotte

 ## Headings : Section headings